jackocnr/intl-tel-input/README.md

 Type: `Array` Default: `["us", "gb"]`
 Specify the countries to appear at the top of the list.

+**~~preventInvalidNumbers~~ [REMOVED]**
+Prevent the user from entering invalid characters.
+Unfortunately this had to be removed for the reasons listed here: [#79 Limit Input Characters to Formatted String Length](https://github.com/jackocnr/intl-tel-input/issues/79#issuecomment-121799307).

 **separateDialCode**
 Type: `Boolean` Default: `false`
 Display the country dial code next to the selected flag so it's not part of the typed number.
 Note that this will disable `nationalMode` because technically we are dealing with international numbers, but with the dial code separated.